 Figure 6.
 Means (SEs) for Level of Immersion (Desktop / Immersive) × DV type (Subjective / Objective) for each set of r values per DV evaluated at Year = 2007.9.

 Figure 7.
-Inferential statistics for ANOVAs of for each set of r values per DV with Year of Publication as covariate
+Inferential statistics for ANOVAs of Task Type for each set of r values per DV with Year of Publication as covariate

 Figure 8.
-Means (SEs) for (Competitive gaming / Cooperative gaming / Non-gaming) for each set of r values per DV
+Means (SEs) for Task Type (Competitive gaming / Cooperative gaming / Non-gaming) for each set of r values per DV

 Figure 9.
 Inferential statistics for ANOVAs of Actual Control for each set of r values per DV with Year of Publication as covariate